TomByrne/HaxeBridges/README.md

 An experimental library for discrete communication between haxe targets.

-Haxe's incredibly powerful compiler allows it to target many platforms, although targeting multiple platforms from one project is still a matter of setting up multiple projects and build processes.
+Haxe's incredibly powerful compiler allows it to target many platforms, although building different, platform-specific parts of a solution still requires setting up multiple builds (and potentially projects).

 Most modern projects require multiple targets to be used (e.g. client/server) or at least multiple executables to be built (e.g. worker threads).
 Building the interaction code between these multiple processes can be very costly despite it's formulaic nature.